bitcoin-s/bitcoin-s/README.md

 # Bitcoin-S-Sidechains

 This is a base implementation for a sidechain in Scala.
+There are currently two branches under development on this repository
+  - Mainchain - this is a slightly modified version of bitcoin to support the validation of SPV proofs.
+This is a soft fork change as described in section 3.2 in the sidechains [whitepaper](https://blockstream.com/wp-content/uploads/2014/10/sidechains.pdf)
+  - Alpha - this is the actual sidechain implementation where all new op codes, experimental features etc. happen

 # What are sidechains?
 Sidechains are a blockchain that is pegged to another blockchain.
 An example of this could be a sidechain designed to facilitate sports betting that is pegged to the bitcoin blockchain.
 For more information on the design of sidechains please see the [whitepaper](https://blockstream.com/wp-content/uploads/2014/10/sidechains.pdf).